-In an ideal world, we suggest having multiple backups for your critical files.
-Physical hard drives to hand (such as via a NAS unit) are useful, but it’s also vital to have storage away from your physical premises, which is where cloud storage is ideal.
+In an ideal world, we recommend having multiple backups for your critical files.
+Physical hard drives (such as via a NAS unit) are useful, but it’s also crucial to have storage away from your physical premises at data centers, which is where cloud storage services are ideal.
+Why you ask?
+If a theft takes place at your premises or a fire or other accident occurs, you’ll still lose the data.
+It’s vital that you have it stored in a different location to other backups.

 Cloud storage offers: